ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 ## Physical Media and Associated Data

-The MoJ and its Executive Agencies and Arms Length Bodies use a wide variety of equipment, including photocopiers and printers, data centre hard and tape drives, desktop computers, laptops, USB memory sticks, and generic mobile devices.
+The and its Executive Agencies and Arms Length Bodies use a wide variety of equipment, including photocopiers and printers, data centre hard and tape drives, desktop computers, laptops, USB memory sticks, and generic mobile devices.
 Some equipment might be the responsibility of a supplier to decommission and dispose of it safely and securely.
 Check asset tags or similar identifiers to determine and validate responsibility.

-However, other devices across the MoJ estate might have been procured and managed locally.
-They **shall** be disposed of securely, to prevent MoJ information from being “leaked”.
+However, other devices across the estate might have been procured and managed locally.
+They be disposed of securely, to prevent information from being “leaked”.

 ## Approved organisations

-For help to arrange secure disposal by an approved organisation, contact IT Service Desk \(0800 917 5148\).
+For help to arrange secure disposal by an approved organisation, contact .

-## NCSC and CPNI on Secure Disposal
+## and on Secure Disposal

-The National Cyber Security Centre \(NCSC\) and Centre for the Protection of National Infrastructure \(CPNI\) give critical guidance on the secure sanitisation of storage media [here](https://www.ncsc.gov.uk/guidance/secure-sanitisation-storage-media) and [here](https://www.cpni.gov.uk/secure-destruction-0), respectively, specifically regarding disposal and destruction of media, and the data contained within it.
+The and give critical guidance on the secure sanitisation of storage media [here](https://www.ncsc.gov.uk/guidance/secure-sanitisation-storage-media) and [here](https://www.cpni.gov.uk/secure-destruction-0), respectively, specifically regarding disposal and destruction of media, and the data contained within it.

 The situations when sanitising data is required are:

 -   Re-use.
 -   Repair.
--   Disposal; sanitising unwanted media and its associated data whilst it is controlled by the MoJ and before it is passed outside the MoJ.
+-   Disposal; sanitising unwanted media and its associated data whilst it is controlled by the and before it is passed outside the .
 -   Destruction; destroying the media, and hence data it contains, onsite or offsite.

 ## Determining data deletion and destruction methods